Configure a Recommendations Action

 Adding a Recommendations Action to an Experience

-2. Configure or modify the WHY and WHO settings.
+2. Configure the WHY and WHO settings.

 3. Click WHAT and then click ADD ACTION.